MachineMC/Machine/CONTRIBUTING.md

 The API is designed after its forerunners.
 It prioritizes simplicity to ensure ease for beginners, while offering enough advanced features for more experienced developers.
-We draw inspiration for the design of new APIs primarily from Bukkit, Sponge, Minestom, and Krypton.
+We draw inspiration for the design of new APIs primarily from Bukkit, Paper, Minestom, and Velocity.

 The Machine API should be structured to evolve seamlessly with new Minecraft versions.
 You should always weigh the potential use cases